-- Connect to the scintillometer and click the Get License ID from Scintillometer button.
-The license ID code is then written to the file 'LicID.DAT' stored in the license directory ...\LICENSE\ (see section 3.1.2). - 2.
-Send the 'LicID.DAT' file to RPG (by e-mail to info@radiometer-physics.de).
-Then the 10 digit license code will be returned (also by e-mail). - Enter the 10 digit license code into the edit box in the license manager and click Send License Code.
+- 1. Connect to the scintillometer and click the Get License ID from Scintillometer button.
+The license ID code is then written to the file 'LicID.DAT' stored in the license directory ...LICENSE (see Section 3.1.2). - 2.
+Send the 'LicID.DAT' file to remotesensing-service@radiometer-physics.de and you will receive the 10 digit license code via e-mail. - Enter the 10 digit license code into the edit box in the license manager and click Send License Code.
 The license manager will inform the user if the unlimited license installation was successful or not.
-If unsuccessful, please contact RPG again.
+If not successful, please contact RPG again.